james-simon/james-simon.github.io/_posts/2022-09-04-time-reversed-random-walks.md

 for some constant $$C$$.
 This tells us that we expect that the mean of the distribution to approach zero linearly.
-Looking at the red curves in Figure 2, we see this is exactly what happens!
+Looking at the red curves in Figure 2, we see this is exactly what happens.

 ### Chasing a moving target

 Unlike the forward process, this reversed process isn't stationary (i.e. time-translation invariant): as it runs, it approaches $$t = 0$$, and its behavior changes.
 Stationary processes are nice, though; is there simple a way we could modify it to make it $$t$$-independent?
-One idea is to make it so the particle is chasing a moving target in a carrot-on-a-stick fashion: we fix some time $$T$$ and "move" $$t=0$$ so it is always time $$T$$ away from the present.
+One idea is to make it so the particle is chasing a moving target in a carrot-on-a-stick fashion: we fix some time $$T$$ and "move" $$t=0$$ so the random walk feels it is always a time $$T$$ away from convergence.
-Like the advent of self-driving cars or quantum computing, the end of this process will always be a fixed time away.
+Much like the advent of quantum computing, the end of this process will always appear to be a fixed time away.
 Mathematically, this corresponds to replacing $$t \rightarrow T$$ in Equation $$\ref{eqn:sde}$$, yielding

 $$